Sources on Medicine in the Malay World

 The young leaves are eaten as ulam or traditional salad served with sambal.
 Decoction of the leaves is used to treat fever whereas a poultice of young leaves is used to treat rheumatism.
-When mixed with turmeric, the paste is gently applied on boils, sores, and wounds.
+When mixed with turmeric, the paste is gently applied to boils, sores, and wounds.

 The young is sliced and eaten raw with ulam whereas the more mature rhizome is widely used in cooking as flavouring.
 The leaves are eaten, believed to treat stomachaches, rheumatism, and headaches.
 Medicinal recipes that incorporate ginger can also help alleviate menstrual cramps, flatulence, colic, dyspepsia, colds, coughs, fever, and nausea.

-The young shoots is dipped in sambal as ulam.
+The young shoots are dipped in sambal as ulam.
 It is also commonly used as a condiment for cooking; its young leaves garnished on top due to their aromatic flavour.
 Its leaves and flowers are used to relieve coughs, cold, and bronchitis.
 Women with amenorrhea or post-childbirth, consume a decoction of its leaves to better regulate their menstrual cycle.
 In Vietnam specifically, the decoction is used to treat fever and malaria.

 Lemon grass is a centuries-old medicinal herb used to treat fever.
 Its essential oil seasons food, added in perfumes, as well as used in aromatherapy.
-In traditional medicine, it is applied as an ointment for rheumatism, sprains, muscle aches and pains.
+In traditional medicine, it is applied as an ointment for rheumatism, sprains, muscle aches, and pains.
 The leaves and roots are boiled in water, drunk to treat urinary problems, stomachaches, and flatulence.
 The stem, with its strong fragrance, is also commonly used as a culinary herb in Southeast Asia.

 Select Bibliography of Malay Medical Texts